mzandvliet/RainworldModLoader/README.md

 # Debugging

 For debugging I still recommend using [dnSpy](https://github.com/0xd4d/dnSpy/wiki/Debugging-Unity-Games).
-If you load the game's assembly in there, and manually add your installed mod assemblies, and then launch the game through dnSpy's debug menu, its debugger works like a dream.
+If you load the game's assembly in there, and manually add your installed mod assemblies, and then launch the game through dnSpy's debug menu, its debugger works like a charm.

 I've tried getting VS2017's debugging tools to work with the game, but haven't managed it yet.
 And besides, dnSpy's decompiled code is nicer to read.